1. General Information

 Click OK to close the New – Web Services window.

-The URL for the In Transition field of the Dynamics NAV connection dialog in our example is: http://localhost:7048/DynamicsNAV80/OData/Company('CRONUS%20International%20Ltd.')/InTransition
+The URL for the Orders to receive field of the Dynamics NAV connection dialog in our example is: http://localhost:7048/DynamicsNAV80/OData/Company('CRONUS%20International%20Ltd.')/InTransition

 Generally, you will need to replace localhost with the IP of the machine running the NAV Server.